CajetanRodrigues/CajetanRodrigues/README.md

   - [Tech Skills IT Consultants](https://www.linkedin.com/company/techskillsit-online-learning-platform/)

-- 🌱 I’m currently learning :cloud: AWS Cloud and constantly striving to get the best version of myself by bringing latest ideas into practice.
+- 🌱 I’m currently learning :cloud: AWS Cloud and constantly striving to attain the best version of myself by bringing latest ideas into practice.
 The stack goes on and on.

 - 👯 I’m open for :office: Job opportunities & :hotel: Internships